mateuscacabuenaPUCRS/ConstrucaoDeSoftware/README.md

 2. (Optional) Update the `docker-compose` file on the s3 bucket:

+Remember to change the bucket name variable in the [`upload-compose.sh`](scripts/upload-compose.sh) script to your own bucket name.
 Run this only if you have made changes to the `docker-compose.prod.yml` file and want to update the one on the s3 bucket.
 Altough we are using a public bucket, if you update the file you must manually update the Access control list (ACL) file on the bucket to allow `Read` access to the `Object` for `Everyone (public access)`.
 This is necessary because the instance will download the file from the bucket.